ambisonictoolkit/atk-kernels/README.md

     LF = 35Hz & 60Hz for CIPIC & Listen.

     Measured decoders are designed to compensate for the proximity (near-field effect) of the two HRTF measurement systems.
+Asymmetry, across all axes, found in the measured HRTFs is preserved.

     __Note:__ You should have received a license notice with these kernels.
     Please see the included _Third Party Notices_ for further details on the